-Citation with stable link: Daniel Mitchell, 'Parthians, Celts and Iberians or Germans: Scenes on the breastplate of the “Augustus of Prima Porta” (early first century CE),' Last modified November 29, 2022, http://philipharland.com/Blog/?p=7910.
+Citation with stable link: Daniel Mitchell, 'Parthians, Celts and Iberians or Germans: Scenes on the breastplate of the “Augustus of Prima Porta” (early first century CE),' Ethnic Relations and Migration in the Ancient World, last modified March 29, 2023, https://philipharland.com/Blog/?p=7910.

 Third, there is a divine figure representing either Spanish (Iberian) or Germanic peoples on the right-hand side of the breastplate.
 If she represents the goddess Hispania, then her presence may refer to Augustus’ campaigns against the Cantabrians and Asturians of northern Spain (cf. Dio, Roman History 53.25).
 If the goddess represents Germania, then she may refer to campaigns of conquest against Germanic peoples on the east bank of the Rhine between 12 BCE and 9 CE (e.g. Dio Cassius, Roman History 55.6; 56.18-24).
 It is clear from her downturned-look and by the extension of her sheathed sword (with handle facing out) that she is in a posture of submission to Rome.